VincentDondain/xamarin-macios-wiki/Home.md

 * [master](https://jenkins.mono-project.com/view/Xamarin.MaciOS/job/xamarin-macios-builds-master/) : our latest bits (that will eventually become C9);
 * [cycle8](https://jenkins.mono-project.com/view/Xamarin.MaciOS/job/xamarin-macios-builds-cycle8/) : our current cycle, used to ship Xamarin.Mac 2.10.x (until Sierra support is ready);
 * [xcode8](https://jenkins.mono-project.com/view/Xamarin.MaciOS/job/xamarin-macios-builds-xcode8/) : our support for Xcode8 and the latest SDK (based on cycle8 branch), used to ship Xamarin.iOS 10.0.x;
+* [xcode8.1](https://jenkins.mono-project.com/view/Xamarin.MaciOS/job/xamarin-macios-builds-xcode8.1/) : our support for Xcode 8.1 and the latest SDK (based on xcode8 branch), used to ship Xamarin.iOS 10.0.9.x;

 ### Bindings